JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 New cipher schemes, which are used to encrypt relevant data in configuration and in KPS, have been added to API Gateway.
 These changes impact how sensitive data is encrypted and managed, how data can be migrated between environments, and how data can be encrypted in custom libraries or policy studio script filters.

-For more information on the cipher scheme and Passphrase policy enforcement feature, see [Update cipher scheme](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme).
+For more information on the cipher scheme and the passphrase policy enforcement feature, see [Update cipher scheme](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme).

 ### Driver for metrics database